AayushiGK/AayushiGK/README.md

 - 👋 Hi, I’m @AayushiGK
 - 👀 I’m interested in MEAN Stack development with Inoic too
 - 🌱 I’m currently learning Ionic
-- 💞️ I’m looking to collaborate on "Lets dissucc it over chat"
+- 💞️ I’m looking to collaborate on "Lets discuss it over chat"
 - 📫 How to reach me "aayushicumar@gmail.com"

 <!---